microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 Connect-Entra -ClientId '00001111-aaaa-2222-bbbb-3333cccc4444' -TenantId 'aaaabbbb-0000-cccc-1111-dddd2222eeee' -Certificate $Cert
 ```

-Follow this link (<https://learn.microsoft.com/powershell/microsoftgraph/authentication-commands>) for more information on how to load the certificate.
+Follow this link to see [Certificate][get-certificate] more information on how to load the certificate.

 ### Example 12: Using client secret credentials